Glock 43 vs Sig P365: A Detailed Review

 Nobody loves Glock’s sights – although most will tolerate them enough to not bother upgrading them.

 Sig gives the P365 amazing (steel) night sights.
 It comes standard with XRAY3 Day/Night sights.
-Not only are these very high quality sights, they also perform great in bright or dark settings.
+Not only are these very high-quality sights, but they also perform great in bright or dark settings.

 The XRAY3 sights do not require a light source to charge them.
 They will glow even if they’ve been sitting in a gun safe for 2 years.